nishs1729/tripartiteSynpase/README.md

 mcell main-I20V80.mdl
 ```

 Visit the [MCell Webpage](http://www.mcell.org/) for documentation, installation and tutorial on MCell.
+Due to major changes in mcell, this model is not compatible with latest version of mcell.
+Use mcell v3.3 instead.